Predictive Learning on Hidden Tree-Structured Ising Models

 the latter shows that the sample complexity in a hidden model is greater than the noiseless case ($q=0$), for any measurable estimator (Theorem \ref{thm:necessary}).
-When $q$ approaches $1/2$, the sample complexity approaches infinity, $\nn\rightarrow \infty$, and the structure learning is impossible.
-Theorem \ref{thm:necessary} is a non-trivial extension of Theorem 3.1 by~\citet{bresler2018learning} to our hidden model.
-Our results combines Bresler's and Karzand's method and a strong data processing inequality by~\citet[Evaluation of the BSC]{polyanskiy2017strong}.
+When $q$ approaches $1/2$, the sample complexity approaches infinity, $\nn\to \infty$, and the structure learning is impossible.
+Theorem \ref{thm:necessary} extends Theorem 3.1 by~\citet{bresler2020learning} to our hidden model.
+Our results combines Bresler's and Karzand's method and a strong data processing inequality (SDPI) by~\citet[Evaluation of the BSC]{polyanskiy2017strong}.
 Upper bounds on the symmetric KL divergence for the output distribution $\np(\cdot)$ can not be found in a closed form.
 However, by using the SDPI, we manage to capture the dependence of the bound on the parameters $\alpha,\beta,q$ and derive a non-trivial result.
-When $p\rightarrow\infty$, the bound becomes trivial since $\lim_{p\rightarrow\infty} 1/\left[1-(4q(1-q))^p\right]\rightarrow 1$, the latter gives the classical data processing inequality (contraction of KL divergence for finite alphabets,~\citep{raginsky2016strong,polyanskiy2017strong}).
-The direct application of SDPI by~\cite{polyanskiy2017strong} is simple and provides an upper bound which is almost insensitive to $q$ (for sufficiently large $p$).
-It further introduces a gap between the lower and upper bounds.
-Nevertheless, it is important because indicates a possible non-optimal performance of the classical Chow-Liu algorithm (under a hidden model).
-We conjecture that the necessary number of samples bounds (Theorem \ref{thm:necessary} and Theorem \ref{thm:fano's inequality theorem}) are tight only under the low temperature regime $|\theta_{i,j}|=\beta\rightarrow\infty$ for all $i,j\in\mc{E}$, while in general ($\theta_{i,j}\in [\alpha,\beta]$) the inequalities hold but they are not tight.
-The latter is a consequence of the SDPI, that is tight for the repetition code~\citep[Evaluation for the BSC, page 12]{polyanskiy2017strong}.
+When $p\to\infty$, the bound becomes trivial since $\lim_{p\to\infty} 1/\left[1-(4q(1-q))^p\right]\to 1$, giving the classical data processing inequality (contraction of KL divergence for finite alphabets,~\citep{raginsky2016strong,polyanskiy2017strong}).
+While direct application of the SDPI is simple and provides an upper bound which is almost insensitive to $q$ (for sufficiently large $p$), it introduces a gap between the lower and upper bounds.
+Nevertheless, it is important because it indicates a possible non-optimal performance of the classical Chow-Liu algorithm (under a hidden model).
+We conjecture that the sample complexity bounds in (Theorem \ref{thm:necessary} and Theorem \ref{thm:fano's inequality theorem}) are tight only under the low temperature regime $|\theta_{i,j}|=\beta\to\infty$ for all $i,j\in\mc{E}$, while in general ($\theta_{i,j}\in [\alpha,\beta]$) the inequalities hold but they are not tight.
+For further explanation related to the gap between the upper and lower bounds see Section \ref{MLE}.
+The latter is a consequence of the SDPI, which is tight for the repetition code~\citep[Evaluation for the BSC, page 12]{polyanskiy2017strong}.
 We performed extensive simulations (c.f.
-Figures \ref{fig:sfig1}, \ref{fig:sfig2}) that suggests that our bound does indeed tightly characterize the performance of Chow-Liu.
+Figures \ref{fig:sfig1}, \ref{fig:sfig2}) that suggests that our bound does indeed accurately characterize the performance of Chow-Liu.
 These simulations choose $p=100$, but our evidence shows that the dependence on $q$ is not affected for larger ($p = 200$) or smaller ($p = 50$) values of $q$.
 We believe that the term $1/[(1-(4q(1-q))^p]$ does not characterize the Chow-Liu algorithm, but possibly a more complicated algorithm.